ulysses4ever/.github/profile/README.md

-The Haskell github organization collects Haskell projects overseen by the community.
+The Haskell GitHub organization collects Haskell projects overseen by the community.
+Open a ticket at https://github.com/haskell/meta to start a discussion.